astronomer/astro-blog/posts/airflow-dbt-2.md

             node = "model." + node
             node_test = node.replace("model", "test")
             # Set dependency to run tests on a model after model runs finishes
-            if not node.split(".")[2].startswith("raw_"):
             dependency_list.append((node, node_test))
             # Set all model -> model dependencies
             for upstream_node in manifest_data["nodes"][node]["depends_on"]["nodes"]:
                 upstream_node_type = upstream_node.split(".")[0]
                 upstream_node_name = upstream_node.split(".")[2]
+                if upstream_node_type == "model":
                     dependency_list.append((upstream_node, node))
         return dependency_list

     def clean_selected_task_nodes(selected_models):
         """Clean up the naming of the "selected" nodes so they match the structure what is coming out generate_all_model_dependencies function.
-This function doesn't create a list of dependencies between selected nodes (that happens in generate_dag_dependencies) it's just cleaning up the naming of the nodes and outputting them as a list"""

-        selected_nodes = []
+This function doesn't create a list of dependencies between selected nodes (that happens in generate_dag_dependencies) it's just cleaning up the naming of the nodes and outputting them as a list""" selected_nodes = []
         for node in selected_models:
             # Cleaning things up to match node format in manifest.json